 A common and easy kitchen design mistake to make is to leave walls unprotected.
 Kitchen walls need all the help they can get to protect against everyday life.
 Areas behind the cooker and sink especially need a layer of protection to ensure watermarks and spills don’t ruin the paintwork.

-Whether a full splashback idea or a slight upstand choose a protective layer to suit your kitchen design. even when you have tiles it pays to add a dedicated protective layer – to save the grout from discolouring.
+Whether you opt for a full splashback idea or a slight upstand, choose a protective layer to suit your kitchen design.
+Even when you have tiles, it pays to add a dedicated protective layer – to save the grout from discoloring.

 8. Contemplating cupboards as the only solution